FamilySearch/pewpew/controller/README.md

 $ npm i && npm run build
 ```

+## Mac and Windows Testing
+The unit tests, integration, and acceptance tests are designed to run on Linux.
+As such, the pewpew executable files required for running on Linux are checked into the tree in the test server so that the files are available for our Github Actions (`test/pewpew.zip`/0.5.x and `test/scripting/pewpew.zip`/0.6.x).

+To override these tests for mac or windows, the pewpew exectuable must be named `pewpew.exe` for Windows and `pewpew.mac` for Mac.
+These files should then be zipped up as `pewpew.exe.zip` or `pewpew.mac.zip` correspondingly.
+Then either override the `PEWPEW_ZIP_LEGACY_FILEPATH` and `PEWPEW_ZIP_SCRIPTING_FILEPATH` environment variable(s) to point to the full path to your zip file(s), or drop the zipped file(s) in the `test/` and `test/scripting/` folder(s).

 ## Test
 ```bash
 # You must set your aws credentials to start or run tests